Island Community Food Security Program

 grant_eligibility_criteria|eligible_expenses

-- Healthy food education
+- Healthy food education.

-- Implementing food literacy training for foodservices and/or procurement staff
+- Implementing food literacy training for foodservices and/or procurement staff.

-- Developing a sustainable seasonal lunch menu for schools or early childhood centres using primarily local ingredients
+- Developing a sustainable seasonal lunch menu for schools or early childhood centres using primarily local ingredients.

-- Developing and piloting food literacy workshops or course modules
+- Developing and piloting food literacy workshops or course modules.

-- Materials, supplies, and small equipment
+- Purchasing materials, supplies, and small equipment.

-- Promotion and marketing initiatives
+- Conducting promotion and marketing initiatives.

 grant_eligibility_criteria|zone